ritwikgoel/DsaProject-/README.md

 # DsaProject-
-Very basic implementation of Linked Lists in a Hotel Management System
+Implementation of Linked Lists in a Hotel Management System